WMTX: Adult contemporary

-In 1982, the station flipped from beautiful music to adult contemporary music and the call sign changed to WIQI ("W-101").
-In 1986, the call sign changed to WUSA-FM (named after Washington D.C.
-CBS television station WUSA-TV since June 1986), while still being named "W-101" before rebranding as simply "101 WUSA" in July 1994.
+In 1982, the station flipped from beautiful music to adult contemporary and the call sign changed to WIQI ("W-101").
+In 1986, the call sign changed to WUSA-FM (sharing the call sign with a Gannett sister station, Washington D.C.
+CBS television affiliate WUSA-TV), while still being named "W-101" before rebranding as simply "101 WUSA" in July 1994.

-In December 1996, after Gannett traded the station to Jacor, the station flipped to hot adult contemporary and rebranded as "Kiss 100.7", with the call letters changing to WUKS.
+In December 1996, after Gannett traded the station to Jacor, the station flipped to hot adult contemporary and rebranded as "100.7 Kiss FM", with the call letters changing to WUKS.
 In 1998, the call letters were changed to WAKS.
 During the "Kiss" era, the station was the home of the popular, locally syndicated Mason Dixon Morning Show.
 On August 28, 1999, at midnight, the station became "Mix 100.7", and the call sign changed to WMTX (which was first used on 95.7 FM as "Mix 96").
 Community outrage was highly noted in local newspapers and on other radio stations.
 Under the "Mix" branding, the station flipped to a mainstream adult contemporary format.
 The station initially carried Casey's Top 20 countdown, hosted by Casey Kasem, and Backtrax USA.
-The format gradually shifted to Adult Top 40.
+The format gradually shifted to adult top 40.

 iHeartMedia ownership

-Both WMTX and its AM counterpart, WDAE, were acquired by Clear Channel Communications in 1999.
+Both WMTX and its AM counterpart, WDAE, were acquired by Clear Channel Communications in 1999, and in 2020, WMTX shifted from adult top 40, returning to adult contemporary music, but still calling itself "Mix 100.7".

+Christmas Music

 In 2019, for the first time in its history, WMTX flipped to all-Christmas music for the holiday season, a week before WDUV or Joy FM (88.1, 91.5 and 91.7) usually flip to all-Christmas.

-In 2020, WMTX shifted from Adult Top 40, returning to adult contemporary music, but still calling itself "Mix 100.7."
+They still regularly continue this practice every year, typically the week before Thanksgiving.
+This is not unusual of iHeartRadio AC stations to do, as dozens of sister stations across the country also flip to Christmas music.